 Personalization, authenticity, smooth shopping experience, etc., make D2C ecommerce appealing to Gen Z and millennials; however, a large proportion of them still like to know about previous customer experiences through reviews & ratings.
 While deep-diving into R&R gives a perspective to DTC brands; measuring other analytics is also important to get a wider idea of the customer’s needs and decisions influencing the buying decisions.

 Orders can go through the roof, especially if D2C e-commerce runs an ad campaign on the online marketplace.
 Sponsored ads have been one of the biggest sources of higher conversion rates for most brands.
 However, a long line of customers may also resonate with the ads seen on social media handles and connect with brands advertising on Amazon, Big Basket, Flipkart, etc., and other marketplaces.

-The connectivity builds trust in the customers' minds and makes the brand more approachable.
-However, customer journeys are made nowadays through unboxing or product videos, informative pictures, A+ content, detailed descriptions, title, etc., which are part of the perfect page analysis.
+The connectivity builds trust in the customers’ minds and makes the brand more approachable.
+However, customer journeys are made nowadays through unboxing or product videos, informative pictures, A+ content, detailed descriptions, titles, etc., which are part of the perfect page analysis.

 Brands can also derive buyer personas at pin code, product price, stock availability, recommendations, etc. Brands want to build a frictionless journey that enhances the conversion rate and diminishes the cart abandonment rate at all costs.

 Decoding Data-Based Decisions

 Customer buying journeys vary across e-commerce platforms.
 Therefore, analyzing data across online shopping stores has become a priority.
 Sellers or brands often try to decode the data through the analytics provided by the platform.
 They often evaluate factors like stock availability, the share of visibility, share-of-shelf, etc., at the deepest level, leaving out a vast majority of the potential customer base.